Gladghost-name/Qlingo/README.md

 from qlingo.app import *
 ```

-# Using the qqu language!
+# Building with QQu 🔨

 QQU is a simple language for defining GUI layouts in Qlingo.
 Here's an example QQU file: